Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 To load the lab into PyCharm, perform the following steps.

   - Download the project as a zip.
+    - Press the code drop down button, then download as zip.

   - Extract the folder within to a location of your choosing.